nobitlost/Builder/README.md

 }
 ```

-### GitHub Files: Dependencies ###
+### GitHub And Bitbucket Server Files: Dependencies ###

-`--save-dependencies [<path_to_file>]` and `--use-dependencies [<path_to_file>]` options are used to save and to reuse, respectively, references to concrete versions of GitHub files and libraries.
+`--save-dependencies [<path_to_file>]` and `--use-dependencies [<path_to_file>]` options are used to save and to reuse, respectively, references to concrete versions of GitHub and Bitbucket Server files and libraries.
 The references are saved in a JSON file.
 If a file name is not specified, the `dependencies.json` file in the local directory is used.
-Every reference consists of GitHub file URL and Git Blob ID (Git Blob SHA).
+Every reference consists of GitHub / Bitbucket Server file URL and:
+- For GitHub: Git Blob ID (Git Blob SHA)<br>
+**Note** It is possible to obtain the Git Blob ID of a GitHub file using the following *git* command: `git hash-object <path_to_file>`
+- For Bitbucket Server: Git Commit ID (Git Commit SHA)

 For more information, please see [the Git Manual](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) and [the Git API](https://developer.github.com/v3/git/blobs/).

-**Note** It is possible to obtain the Git Blob ID of a GitHub file using the following *git* command: `git hash-object <path_to_file>`

 These options are processed the following way:

-- If only `--save-dependencies [<path_to_file>]` is specified, the references to all source files retrieved from GitHub are saved in the provided JSON file (or `dependencies.json`).
+- If only `--save-dependencies [<path_to_file>]` is specified, the references to all source files retrieved from GitHub and Bitbucket Server are saved in the provided JSON file (or `dependencies.json`).
-- If only `--use-dependencies [<path_to_file>]` is specified, the source files from GitHub are retrieved using the references read from the provided JSON file (or `dependencies.json`).
+- If only `--use-dependencies [<path_to_file>]` is specified, the source files from GitHub and Bitbucket Server are retrieved using the references read from the provided JSON file (or `dependencies.json`).
 - If both `--save-dependencies [<path_to_file>]` and `--use-dependencies [<path_to_file>]` are specified, then:
-    1. The source files from GitHub are retrieved using the references read from the JSON file passed to the `--use-dependencies` option (or `dependencies.json`).
+    1. The source files from GitHub and Bitbucket Server are retrieved using the references read from the JSON file passed to the `--use-dependencies` option (or `dependencies.json`).
-    2. If the source code contains @includes for files from GitHub which have not yet been retrieved, they are retrieved now.
+    2. If the source code contains @includes for files from GitHub or Bitbucket Server which have not yet been retrieved, they are retrieved now.
     3. Builder performs the preprocessing operation.
-    4. References to all source files retrieved from GitHub are saved in the JSON file passed to the `--save-dependencies` option (or `dependencies.json`).
+    4. References to all source files retrieved from GitHub and Bitbucket Server are saved in the JSON file passed to the `--save-dependencies` option (or `dependencies.json`).

 **Note** If either `--save-dependencies` or `--use-dependencies` is specified, the `--cache` option is ignored.